English at Place Farm Primary Academy

 - A curiosity cube approach to develop enquiry skills in our pupils and encourage children to apply their oracy, reading and writing skills;

-- A high-quality, fully enabling environment where pupils are able to practise and apply their skills throughout the day;
+- A high-quality, fully enabling environment where pupils can practise and apply their skills throughout the day;

-- Helicopter stories to develop our pupils’ ability to tell stories orally, and develop their creativity;
+- Helicopter stories and Poetry Basket to develop our pupils’ ability to tell stories/poems orally, and develop their creativity;

 - Brave Writing, where pupils are encouraged to apply new vocabulary;